tczajka/bootstrap/README.md

 ## The goal

-We are going to build a clone of Tetris, the game, starting from nothing but a Linux terminal.
+We are going to build a clone of [Tetris](https://tetris.com/)  starting from nothing but a Linux terminal.
 We are not going to use existing compilers, not even an assembler.

 Before we get there, we will have to take us a lot of little steps.
 And we will learn a lot